valamuri2020/Sens/README.md

 A NLP algorithm using Sci-kit Learn and NLTK to detect severity of mental illness in Reddit posts.

 ### Process
-* read data
+* read text data into a Pandas Dataframe
 * sampled data to reduce runtime due to limited resources
-* perfomed expoloratory data analysis
+* perfomed expoloratory data analysis and feature engineered message length
 * transformed text data into a bad of words by vectorizing each message
 * applied TF-IDF metric to determine term importance in corpus
 * split messages into training and testing set